jlong/personal-docs-space/Scratch/joining-opine.md

 \
 And that’s just the beginning.
 I could not be more excited for some of the things we have planned for the coming year.

 Special thanks to Adam Williams for connecting me with the team here.
+So grateful